SMART Goals: maximize the chances of making your projects successful

 Examples of actions carried out that may be shared by the team members: attendance at a show for a communications manager, number of sales appointments for a sales engineer, number of interviews with candidates for a recruitment manager, to name just a few.

 The point here is for each person to know what they're doing the following week.
 Once again, the information shared by the team will enable the team to work together and save time.
 In fact, if a subject to come has already been dealt with, the person who has already worked on it can raise their hand and offer to help.

 Example of scheduled tasks that team members can communicate on: a meeting planned with a major commercial partner, filming of an advertising video, finalisation of a product sheet, reception of a new employee, an action plan to be created, the next milestone in a current project and so on.

-During the weekly, everyone must make a contribution to the team's continuous improvement.
+During the weekly team meeting, everyone must make a contribution to the team's continuous improvement.
 The idea is to raise sensitive points, suggest solutions and share good practice.
 The team can schedule a specific working meeting if necessary.

 Examples of the points to discuss: clean up shared folders, make information accessible for colleagues at other locations, remember to recharge the department's tablets, share a sales argument that's not very popular, and so on.

 Passing on information to work together better is vital.
 But it's just as important to share a little of what drives us to strengthen the links within the team.
 With the favorites, each person can explain to the rest of the team what they particularly liked during the week.